FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 ## Exercise	B:	Exploring	the	basic	properties	of	a	standard	coalescence tree

 Doing	this	by	hand	is	obviously a	bit	tedious.
+Thankfully, one can write programs using code snippets like the ones above, in order to automatize this process.
+Go to the following link to find an example of such programs: https://keholsinger.shinyapps.io/coalescent/

+Generate 10 trees with 10 lineages ('alleles') each, and take screenshots of them each time, so you can compare them later.

 <!--
 So	based	on	the	R	code	snippets	you	already	got, we have built a function	that	allows	you	to	do	this	automatically	(it	even	makes	a	drawing	of	the	tree).
 You